shxve/ThreadStackSpoofer/README.md

 The above screenshot shows a thread of unmodified **Total Commander x64**.
 As we can see, its call stack pretty much resembles our own in terms of initial call stack frames.

 Why should we care about carefully faking our call stack when there are processes exhibiting traits that we can simply mimic?

 ## How it works?

 The rough algorithm is following:

-1. Read shellcode's contents from file.
+1. Download shellcode's contents from HTTP/HTTPS URL.
-2. Acquire all the necessary function pointers from `dbghelp.dll`, call `SymInitialize`
-3. Hook `kernel32!Sleep` pointing back to our callback.
+2. Hook `kernel32!Sleep` pointing back to our callback.
-4. Inject and launch shellcode via `VirtualAlloc` + `memcpy` + `CreateThread`.
+3. Inject and launch shellcode via `VirtualAlloc` + `memcpy` + `CreateThread`.
 The thread should start from our `runShellcode` function to avoid having Thread's _StartAddress_ point into somewhere unexpected and anomalous (such as `ntdll!RtlUserThreadStart+0x21`)
-5. As soon as Beacon attempts to sleep, our `MySleep` callback gets invoked.
+4. As soon as Beacon attempts to sleep, our `MySleep` callback gets invoked.
-6. We then overwrite last return address on the stack to `0` which effectively should finish the call stack.
+5. We then overwrite last return address on the stack to `0` which effectively should finish the call stack.
-7. Finally a call to `::SleepEx` is made to let the Beacon's sleep while waiting for further communication.
+6. Finally a call to `::SleepEx` is made to let the Beacon's sleep while waiting for further communication.
-8. After Sleep is finished, we restore previously saved original function return addresses and execution is resumed.
+7. After Sleep is finished, we restore previously saved original function return addresses and execution is resumed.

 Function return addresses are scattered all around the thread's stack memory area, pointed to by `RBP/EBP` register.
 In order to find them on the stack, we need to firstly collect frame pointers, then dereference them for overwriting:

 ![stack frame](images/frame0.png)